MicrosoftDocs/xamarin-docs/docs/android/get-started/hello-android-multiscreen/hello-android-multiscreen-deepdive.md

 ms.technology: xamarin-android
 author: conceptdev
 ms.author: crdun
-ms.date: 02/15/2018
+ms.date: 10/05/2018
 ---

 # Hello, Android Multiscreen: Deep Dive

 _In this two-part guide, the basic Phoneword application (created in the Hello, Android guide) is expanded to handle a second screen.
-Along the way, the basic Android Application Building Blocks are introduced.
+Along the way, the basic Android application building blocks are introduced.
 A deeper dive into Android architecture is included to help you develop a better understanding of Android application structure and functionality._

-## Hello, Android Multiscreen Deep Dive

 In the
 [Hello, Android Multiscreen Quickstart](~/android/get-started/hello-android-multiscreen/hello-android-multiscreen-quickstart.md), you built and ran your first multi-screen Xamarin.Android application.
-Now it's time to develop a deeper understanding of Android navigation and architecture so that you can build more complex applications.

-In this guide you will explore more advanced Android architecture as Android *Application Building Blocks* are introduced.
+In this guide you will explore more advanced Android architecture.
 Android navigation with *Intents* is explained, and Android hardware navigation options are explored.
 New additions to the Phoneword app are dissected as you develop a more holistic view of the application's relationship with the operating system and other applications.

-## Android Architecture Basics
+## Android architecture basics

 In the [Hello, Android Deep Dive](~/android/get-started/hello-android/hello-android-deepdive.md), you learned that Android applications are unique programs because they